Last updated on July 25th, 2019 at 11:39 am

 Link building is huge in terms of SEO.
 It is the process of getting backlinks to your page.

-Most experts consider this the best and most important way to improve your SEO.
+Most experts consider that link building is the best and most important way to improve your SEO.

 Keep in mind that for backlinks to be helpful, they must be high quality, do-follow links.